EFL playoffs: Prize

 The significant financial boost from winning the Championship play-off final has led to it being described as "one of the most lucrative games in all of football", and "the richest game in soccer".
 Accountants Deloitte described the 2020 final as the "contest for biggest financial prize in world football" with promotion worth at least £135 million in the first season after promotion and an additional £130 million the following season should an immediate relegation be avoided.
-However, by convention the two finalists agree that the loser will keep all the gate receipts from the game, so as to slightly soften the financial blow of missing out.
+However, by convention the two finalists agree that the loser will keep all the gate receipts from the game, to slightly soften the financial blow of missing out.

 As the gulf in financial power between clubs in the Premier League and the Championship widened, in the 2006-07 season parachute payments were introduced to reduce the impact of relegation.
 Thus for two seasons following relegation a club would receive half of the per-club Premier League basic television money.
-The parachute payments were intended to lower the risk of a club going into administration due to the high cost base (mainly player wages) they brought from the higher division.
-In addition "solidarity payments" from the Premier League worth £1m were paid to each Championship club to help mitigate concerns about the impact the parachute payments might have to the competitive balance of the league.
 As a result, should the Championship play-off winners be relegated in their first season in the Premier League, as of 2020 they would still receive a total of around £75 million in "parachute payments" over the next two seasons.
+The parachute payments were intended to lower the risk of a club going into administration because of the high cost base (mainly player wages) they brought from the higher division.